If you’re trying to rank well in local SEO, then reviews are an important part of that mix.

 There’s a lot of statistical mathematics involved in the Google algorithm, but the concept of extrapolating the results is known as a Bayesian average.
 Basically, once you got to ten reviews, Google had more confidence in the data around your business when it came to ratings.
 You can read more about the theory at LocalU.org.

-For customers to leave a review for your business, you have to send them to Google Maps.
+For customers to leave a review for your business, you must to send them to Google Maps, your Google My Business page, or send them a custom link (found in your Google My Business dashboard).

 One way that almost always works is to Google the name of your business, with the address from the regular Google page.
 On desktop, you should see your Google My Business profile show up in the right hand column.